What is Employee Productivity?

 Conversely, disengaged Employees deliver the precise opposite of this.

 Disengaged employees left unchecked spread across an organisation.
-The growing disenfranchisement is a danger to company culture where it can spread from person to person.
+The growing disenfranchisement is a danger to a company culture where it can spread from person to person.
 Once the bedrock of Company Culture is destabilised, it can take years to rebuild if the company survives.

 How do I optimise Employee Productivity?